MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 # About Windows containers

-Containers wrap up an application into its own isolated box.
-The application in its container has no knowledge of any other applications or processes that exist outside of its box.
-Everything the application depends on to run successfully also lives inside this container.
-Wherever the box may move, the application will always be satisfied because it's bundled up with everything it needs to run.

 Imagine a kitchen.
 Inside this single room is everything you need to have a functioning kitchen: the stove, oven, appliances, pots and pans, kitchen sink, and so on.
 This is our container.

 ![Kitchen analogy](media/box1.png)